 Positive comments on the developer's site along with your recommendations for improvement go a long way in getting the response you desire.
 They've developed this software either because they needed it for themselves or because it is a passion.

-Some older paid software is re-categorized as freeware when the developer is no longer supporting it.
+Some older shareware has been re-categorized as freeware when the developer is no longer supporting it.
 Such software becomes increasingly dangerous to use.

 Shareware Compilation Sites

 These shareware and freeware repositories are thought to be safe, but changes can happen without notice that make them unsafe:

 - Ninite allows you to select and install the apps you want all at once.

 This site has separate listings for macOS, Linux and OS/2 software.

 Watch for Misleading Download Links

 Watch for misleading download links that download malware instead of what you came to the site to download.